-The proximity of Evesham Township to a major international city (Philadelphia) as well as its airport raises the level of concern of possible terrorist activity compared to most other areas of the country.
-Most of the previous categorized risks in the community are potential targets for such activity.
-The fire district needs to be vigilant in its training and preparedness in the event one or more coordinated acts of terror occur in the Philadelphia and New York City metropolitan regions.
+The proximity of Evesham Township to a major international city (Philadelphia), as well as its airport, along with the general density of the population surrounding a major city, raises the threat level and concerns of a terrorist activity compared to other less populated areas of the country.
+Most of the previous categorized risks listed within this document, are potential targets for terrorist activity.
+The fire district needs to be vigilant in its training and preparedness in should one or more coordinated acts of terror occur in the Philadelphia and New York City metropolitan regions.